Challenge to Indonesia vote makes big claims, weak on proof

 The court challenge to Indonesia's presidential election from the losing candidate claims that the police, intelligence agency and other state institutions were biased in favor of the incumbent, but its evidence for "massive" fraud is mainly printouts of news articles.

-Former general Prabowo Subianto has refused to accept the results of the April 17 election and instead declared himself the winner.
+Former General Prabowo Subianto has refused to accept the results of the April 17 election and instead declared himself the winner.
+Seven people died in what police say was orchestrated rioting in the capital last week after official election results confirmed President Joko Widodo had won a second term with 55.5% of the vote.

-His legal challenge filed with the Constitutional Court last week, and reviewed by The Associated Press, alleges "structured, systematic and massive" fraud before, during and after the election.
+Subianto's legal challenge filed with the Constitutional Court on Friday, and reviewed by The Associated Press, alleges there was "structured, systematic and massive" fraud before, during and after the election in the world's third-largest democracy.

-It repeats earlier assertions from the Subianto campaign that there were millions of duplicated names on the voter list, a claim disputed by the independent Election Commission.
+It repeats earlier assertions from the Subianto campaign that there were 17.5 million duplicated names on the voter list, a claim disputed by the independent Election Commission.
+The petitioners want the court to invalidate the election, declare that Widodo committed election fraud and install Subianto as president.
+The court has to rule by June 28.

+The divisive election campaign highlighted Muslim-majority Indonesia's religious divides.
+Subianto, who allied himself with groups that want Islamic law to replace secular government, won heavily in conservative provinces but was defeated nationally by Widodo's coalition of moderate and minority voters.
+It was Subianto's second loss to Widodo and his fourth unsuccessful bid for the presidency.

+Citing a subsequently withdrawn statement from a former district police chief, the legal challenge says local police chiefs were ordered to boost support for Widodo.
+Further evidence of police bias will be presented during the court hearings, according to the legal documents.

 Comments